m-dams/m-dams.github.io/index.md

 ---

 ### Image super-resolution
-The first wave of COVID-19 infections led to widespread stories of shortages in grocery stores as consumers stocked up in anticipation of lockdowns, a behaviour colloquially known as ‘panic buying’.
-In this project, I used mobility data from Google and Apple to empirically investigate the extent of panic buying in different countries.
+Image super-resolution improves the quality of the output image.
+In this project, I implement a RuNET deep neural network, train it to upscale images from a selected dataset, and compare its performance with classical image upscaling methods.

 <p float="left">
   <img src="images/geoparddownscaled.png?raw=true" />